Exposing Dynamics 365 Onebox to the LAN

 The below instruction was inspired by the blog How to access AX 7 from other machine.
-However, I work not on a single notebook, but connect to a prosumer Windows Server 2016 machine with 32 GB RAM, 1 TB Samsung SSD 850 PRO, 4 core Intel i7-4790K CPU @4GHz, and an Oculus VR headset, a nerd’s dream come alive 🙂 The resulting performance is comparable – if not higher – to a D365 production instance.
+However, I work not on a single notebook, but connect to a prosumer 6-core Windows Server 2016 machine with 32 GB RAM, 1 TB M2.
+SSD.
+The resulting performance is comparable – if not higher – to a D365 production instance.

 - Install the Hyper-V role to the Windows Server, should it has not been done before.